feathersui/feathersui-starling/README.md

 ### Screen
 An abstract class for implementing a single screen within a menu developed with `ScreenNavigator`.
 Includes common helper functionality, including back/menu/search hardware key callbacks, calculating scale from original resolution to current stage size, and template functions for initialize, layout and destroy.

+### ScreenHeader
+A header that displays a title along with a horizontal regions on the sides for additional UI controls.
+The left side is typically for navigation (to display a back button, for example) and the right for additional actions.

 ## Dependencies

 The following external libraries are required.
 Other versions of the same library may work, but the version displayed below is the one currently used by the author.